Trauma & Post Traumatic Stress Disorder (PTSD)

 Diagnostic Features

-Diagnostic features of traumatic stress include intense fear and the following:
+Diagnostic features of PTSD include the following:

-• increased arousal, such as sleep disturbances, startling, irritability, and difficulty concentrating.
+• Increased arousal, such as sleep disturbances, startling, irritability, and difficulty concentrating

 Among children, these symptoms are sometimes accompanied by additional stress behaviors such as tantrums, aggression, and regressive behaviors.